AdaptiveScale/rosetta/README.md

 ## Overview

 RosettaDB is an open-source, declarative data modeling and transpilation tool that simplifies database migrations, data quality assurance, and data exploration.
-With support for schema introspection, AI-driven querying, and automated code generation, RosettaDB equips data engineers and developers to manage complex data workflows across diverse platforms with ease.
+With support for schema extraction, AI-driven querying, and automated code generation, RosettaDB equips data engineers and developers to manage complex data workflows across diverse platforms with ease.

 Rosetta utilizes JDBC to extract schema metadata from a database and generates declarative DBML models that can be used for conversion to alternate database targets.